amimimor/reichman-univ/slides.md

 * Relational databases are transactional—they guarantee the state of the entire system is consistent at any moment

+* <span style="color:blue"> You'd rarely find a company using "raw" SQL queries as it is considered error prone </span>

+* <span style="color:blue">  Most likely a company would use an ORM framework of some sorts </span>
 ---

 # Relational Databases - Example

+## TODO ERD of Customers and Orders tables

+---

+# Relational Database - Transactions & 2PC

+The only model that is able to guarantee correctness of a system

+A query from my service over the data ALWAYS produces the same result as from another service

+The cost is database row/table locking and performance hit (which is nowadays negligible)

+This is key for a company that can't accept eventual consistency

+ACID

 ---
 # Literature